yoda-jm/mock-my-mta/README.md

 - implement new storage layers (memory, sqlite, other SQL, mongo, ...)
 - increase test coverage (and have an automatic report generated)
 - github worflows for code quality, test coverage, binary build, ...
-- use embed for static folder (and use it when server is not started with --debug or if the folder is not found)
 - add more relevant email examples, with corner cases tests
 - add more data-testid in the frontend (in order to be easy to use with tools such as playwright)
 - find a nice logo (and maybe a name) for the project